 - Graduate with University Honors.

-- Submit their Honors dossier by the stated deadline (October 1 for May graduation, April 1 for an August graduation and August 1 for a December graduation).
+- Submit their Honors dossier by the stated deadline (January 1 for May graduation, July 15 for August graduation and August 15 for December graduation).

 - Maintain a cumulative 3.5 GPA at VCU with no grade below a “C”.
 Transfer, AP/IB and repeat course grades are not used in the GPA calculation.